ft-anywhere-fitness-05/back_end/README.md

 **_RESTRICTED ENDPOINT_**

-Instructor can edit a classes's information using the class_id
+Instructor can edit a class's information using the class_id

 ### [DELETE] /api/classes/:class_id